okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/index.md

 ## MFA enrollment policy API changes in the Identity Engine

-The following are the main behavior changes to the [MFA Enrollment Policy](/docs/reference/api/policy/#multifactor-mfa-enrollment-policy) API in Identity Engine:
+The following are the main behavior changes to the [MFA enrollment policy](/docs/reference/api/policy/#multifactor-mfa-enrollment-policy) type in the Identity Engine:

 - The Policy API supports both factors and authenticators schemas in the MFA Enrollment Policy [settings](/docs/reference/api/policy/#policy-settings-data-2).
 - MFA Enrollment Policies contain either factors or authenticators in their settings (they are mutually exclusive).